sladkovm/strava-flyby/README.md

 ## Usage

 *strava-flyby* provides a convenience object wrapping of the *Strava Labs Flyby API* response.
-Next to providing a direct access to the unmodified content of the *Flyby API* response, the object will expose number of convenience attributes and methods to access the list of activity ids, matches and athletes.
+Next to providing a direct access to the unmodified content of the *Flyby API* response, the object will expose number of convenience attributes and methods to access the list of *activity*, *ids*, *matches* and *athletes*.

+Jupyter notebook example with real data is [here](https://github.com/sladkovm/strava-flyby/blob/master/examples/Flyby%20quickstart.ipynb)

 Create a *flyby* object using the Strava activity ID with a help of the `flyby()` factory function:
 ```python